pingidentity/pingaccess-go-client/docs/WebSession.md

 HasRequestPreservationType returns a boolean if a field has been set.

-### GetSendRequestedUrlToProvider
+### GetEnablePushAuthorization

-`func (o *WebSession) GetSendRequestedUrlToProvider() bool`
+`func (o *WebSession) GetEnablePushAuthorization() bool`

-GetSendRequestedUrlToProvider returns the SendRequestedUrlToProvider field if non-nil, zero value otherwise.
+GetEnablePushAuthorization returns the EnablePushAuthorization field if non-nil, zero value otherwise.

-### GetSendRequestedUrlToProviderOk
+### GetEnablePushAuthorizationOk

-`func (o *WebSession) GetSendRequestedUrlToProviderOk() (*bool, bool)`
+`func (o *WebSession) GetEnablePushAuthorizationOk() (*bool, bool)`

-GetSendRequestedUrlToProviderOk returns a tuple with the SendRequestedUrlToProvider field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEnablePushAuthorizationOk returns a tuple with the EnablePushAuthorization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnablePushAuthorization

+`func (o *WebSession) SetEnablePushAuthorization(v bool)`

+SetEnablePushAuthorization sets EnablePushAuthorization field to given value.

+### HasEnablePushAuthorization

+`func (o *WebSession) HasEnablePushAuthorization() bool`

+HasEnablePushAuthorization returns a boolean if a field has been set.

+### GetSessionTimeoutInMinutes

+`func (o *WebSession) GetSessionTimeoutInMinutes() int32`

+GetSessionTimeoutInMinutes returns the SessionTimeoutInMinutes field if non-nil, zero value otherwise.

-### SetSendRequestedUrlToProvider
+### GetSessionTimeoutInMinutesOk

-`func (o *WebSession) SetSendRequestedUrlToProvider(v bool)`
+`func (o *WebSession) GetSessionTimeoutInMinutesOk() (*int32, bool)`

+GetSessionTimeoutInMinutesOk returns a tuple with the SessionTimeoutInMinutes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSessionTimeoutInMinutes

+`func (o *WebSession) SetSessionTimeoutInMinutes(v int32)`

-SetSendRequestedUrlToProvider sets SendRequestedUrlToProvider field to given value.
+SetSessionTimeoutInMinutes sets SessionTimeoutInMinutes field to given value.

-### HasSendRequestedUrlToProvider
+### HasSessionTimeoutInMinutes

-`func (o *WebSession) HasSendRequestedUrlToProvider() bool`
+`func (o *WebSession) HasSessionTimeoutInMinutes() bool`

-HasSendRequestedUrlToProvider returns a boolean if a field has been set.
+HasSessionTimeoutInMinutes returns a boolean if a field has been set.

 ### GetValidateSessionIsAlive